codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/promotions/policy-multi-env-promotion.md

 Codefresh makes it easy to automate and enforce gates throughout your promotion processes using Promotion Workflows.
 Promotion Workflows are essentially Argo Workflows customized for promoting changes through your environments.
-For detailed information, see [Configuring Promotion Workflows]({{site.baseurl}}/docs/promotions/configuration/promotion-workflow/).
+For detailed information, see [Configuring Promotion Workflows]({{site.baseurl}}/docs/promotions/entities/promotion-workflow/).

 ## Promotion Workflows for promotion gates
 Promotion Workflows are designed to define the conditions under which changes are promoted to the next environment.
-They provide a way to automate testing, quality checks, validation, and any other requirements based on your deployment process, enabling gates that control the flow of changes between environments.
+They provide a way to automate testing, quality checks, validation, and any other requirements based on your deployment process, establishing gates that control the flow of changes between environments.

 You can create workflows tailored to the specific tasks required during a promotion and categorize them based on the stage of the promotion process in which they are executed, as Pre- and Post-Action Workflows.